The best weapons and loadout for Fortnite's Simpsons season

 Now you have a feel for all the weapons and items, here are some simple tips for picking your ideal combo:

 - Play to your strengths: Everyone’s playstyle is different.
-If you’re good at closing distances with shifty movement, you could ditch a longer-range assault rifle and double up on shotguns (the rfevolverf and the Sentinel Pump, for example).
+If you’re good at closing distances with shifty movement, you could ditch an assault rifle and combine an SMG with a shotgun (the compact SMG and the tactical shotgun, for example).
 Test different combos until you find some you enjoy.

 - Pick weapons that synergise: Ideally, that means something short-range and something for mid-range fights.
 Also think about your weapons’ strengths and weaknesses, and how they fit together.
-The O.X.R. rifle is weak up close, so if you’re only carrying one other weapon, you’ll need something that can deal sustained damage at short-range.
-A weapon with that fires faster and has a larger magazine (the Frenzy Auto shotgun, for example) might work better than a Sentinel Pump.
+The infantry rifle doesn't have enough bullets to shine up close, so if you're only carrying one other weapon, you'll need something that can deal sustained damage at short-range.
+The tactical shotgun would be a better pick than the more powerful but slower-firing Thunder shotgun.

 - Remember, there are no rules: Find a loadout you enjoy and stick with it, or vary it up every match depending on your mood.